kpowkitty/starland/README.md

 # starland
-built from scratch wayland compositor
+my attempt(s) at learning how to build a wayland compositor